-It is located in the wooded hill and lake country some 45 minutes northwest of downtown Orlando.
+Mount Dora, Florida is a beautiful lakefront town of about 17,000 people in the wooded hill and lake country some 45 minutes northwest of downtown Orlando on US Highway 441.

 The citizens of Mount Dora got together and financed it.
 It was built in 1988 and is owned and operated by the City of Mount Dora.

 The lighthouse is a favorite photo backdrop for residents and tourists alike, and is a featured attraction on the local Segway tour.

 Another waterfront feature is the Unity in the Community Archway.
 It is constructed of 750 individual tiles hand painted by school children in honor of Adrienne Lowe.

 She was a beloved local woman known by many in the community as "Mother J".